8483/notes/topics/startupMarketingAdvertising.md

 Custom and lookalike audiences update automatically.
 Lookalike audiences are COLD audiences.
 WARM audience = Website visitors, email lists, page engagers, video viewers...

+For lookalike audiences, choose 1% when targeting larger countries, and 10% for smaller countries.

 Notes:

 -   **Always click on suggestions when filtering**